thomasplevy/fakeblock/readme.txt

 When Fakeblock's "Privacy Mode" is enabled, visitors to your site must pass a "rhythm" test in order to gain entry to your website.

+Want to see Fakeblock in action?
+See a live demo at [fakeblock.us](http://fakeblock.us/)!

 == Installation ==